mozolin/matter-thread/install/office_network.md

 - **SmLight SLZB-06**
   Connected via Ethernet to a TP-Link LS1008 switch.
   Used to create an OpenThread Boarder Router.
+To configure the Home Assistant add-on correctly, we need either a free COM port available on our computer running Home Assistant, or an artificially created COM port by connecting an external RCP module via USB.
 - **ESP OTBR #3 Wi-Fi**
   Connected via Wi-Fi to a TP-Link LS1008 switch.
   Used to create an OpenThread Boarder Router.